Most employers are monitoring your online activity. ‘Tattleware’ makes it worse - NewsBreak

 This tool is already being used by employers all over the country with remote workers, and it’s becoming more common as the pandemic drags on.

-In fact, a survey from earlier this year found 78% of employers reported using employee-monitoring software to track worker performance and/or online activity.Supreme Court’s new term filled with cases concerning abortion, guns, religion
+In fact, a survey from earlier this year found 78% of employers reported using employee-monitoring software to track worker performance and/or online activity.25 scenic places to see fall foliage in Central Pa.

 However, the software that enables employers to monitor their workers and using it to constantly keep tabs on them has several less-than-flattering names, with “tattleware” and “bossware” being among them.